RunningStrings/vteam-project/backend/database-config/README.md

   * Creates or updates a `bikes.json` with 500 or 1000 entries depending of NODE_ENV.
   * Updates ID for`bikes.json`.
   * Distributes `bikes.json` (ID) in all json files in parkings and stations.
+* `seed.js`:
+  * Takes all json files and flatten them.
+  * Populates each collections with correct json files.
+* In backend service:
+  * `- NODE_ENV=simulation` allowed generation/distribution of 1000 for simulation (could be used for simulation docker?) when commented out, only 500 entries are created/distributed.

 ## Database schema
 	cities: {